Renal cell carcinoma: Adjuvant and neoadjuvant therapy

-Adjuvant therapy, which refers to therapy given after a primary surgery, has not been found to be beneficial in renal cell cancer.
+Adjuvant therapy, which refers to therapy given after a primary surgery, had for a long time not been found to be beneficial in renal cell cancer.
+However, in 2021 Pembrolizumab was approved for adjuvant treatment after showing promising disease-free survival improvements.

 Conversely, neoadjuvant therapy is administered before the intended primary or main treatment.
 In some cases neoadjuvant therapy has been shown to decrease the size and stage of the RCC to then allow it to be surgically removed.
 This is a new form of treatment and the effectiveness of this approach is still being assessed in clinical trials.
+It is noteworthy that response of renal cell carcinoma patients to immunotherapy can be governed by a number of factors, including but not limited to, antigen presentation capacity, immunogenic features of the tumours, pro-inflammatory cross-talk between macrophages and T cells as well as specific clinico-pathological features.

 Metastasis

 Metastatic renal cell carcinoma (mRCC) is the spread of the primary renal cell carcinoma from the kidney to other organs.
-25–30% of people have this metastatic spread by the time they are diagnosed with renal cell carcinoma.
+Approximately 25–30% of people have this metastatic spread by the time they are diagnosed with renal cell carcinoma.
 This high proportion is explained by the fact that clinical signs are generally mild until the disease progresses to a more severe state.
 The most common sites for metastasis are the lymph nodes, lung, bones, liver and brain.
 How this spread affects the staging of the disease and hence prognosis is discussed in the "Diagnosis" and "Prognosis" sections.

-MRCC has a poor prognosis compared to other cancers although average survival times have increased in the last few years due to treatment advances.
-Average survival time in 2008 for the metastatic form of the disease was under a year and by 2013 this improved to an average of 22 months.
+MRCC has a poor prognosis compared to other cancers, although average survival times have increased in the last few years due to treatment advances.
+Average survival time in 2008 for the metastatic form of the disease was under a year, and by 2013 this improved to an average of 22 months.
 Despite this improvement the five-year survival rate for mRCC remains under 10% and 20–25% of patients remain unresponsive to all treatments and in these cases, the disease has a rapid progression.

 The available treatments for RCC discussed in the "Treatment" section are also relevant for the metastatic form of the disease.
-Options include interleukin-2 which is a standard therapy for advanced renal cell carcinoma.
+Options include interleukin-2, which is a standard therapy for advanced renal cell carcinoma.
 From 2007 to 2013, seven new treatments have been approved specifically for mRCC (sunitinib, temsirolimus, bevacizumab, sorafenib, everolimus, pazopanib and axitinib).
-These new treatments are based on the fact that renal cell carcinomas are very vascular tumors – they contain a large number of blood vessels.
-The drugs aim to inhibit the growth of new blood vessels in the tumors, hence slowing growth and in some cases reducing the size of the tumors.

-Side effects unfortunately are quite common with these treatments and include:
+These new treatments are based on the fact that renal cell carcinomas are very vascular tumours – they contain a large number of blood vessels.
+The drugs aim to inhibit the growth of new blood vessels in the tumours, hence slowing growth and in some cases, reducing the size of the tumours.
+Side effects are quite common with these treatments and include: